-- If the person is in extreme danger of death because they are very underweight or they are bingeing and vomiting many times a day.
+- Some people are in extreme danger of death because they are very underweight, or they are bingeing and vomiting many times a day.
 In these cases, you may have to step in and take control by asking a doctor to force hospitalization.
 However, this rarely is a satisfactory long-term solution since it may further alienate the person with the eating disorder.

 - Be patient.
 Recovery from an eating disorder takes time.
-However, recovery is possible with proper treatment (see section on recovery).
+However, recovery is not only possible with proper treatment, but probable with proper treatment (see section on recovery).

-- Assure the person that they are not alone and that you love or really care about them and this is the reason for your concern.
+- Assure the person that they are not alone and that you love and really care about them and this is the reason for your concern.

 We encourage family involvement in the treatment process.
 The type and level of family involvement varies depending on the age of the program participant and their family circumstances.
 Family therapy is one of the cornerstones of treatment for nearly all program participants under the age of 18 or those who are older and living at home.
 From a practical perspective, parents or guardians are legally responsible for their children who are less than 18 years old and we work with parents to assist in meeting therapeutic goals.